 - The right to petition the University for redress of grievances, amendment of college regulations and modification of policies.

-Student Code Of Conduct Violations
+Student Code of Conduct Violations

-- Recycling Assignments: Submitting one’s own work, which was submitted and graded for an earlier course or section, unless submission of that work has been pre-approved by the current instructor.
+- Recycling Assignments: The re-submission of one’s own work, in part or in whole, which was previously submitted for credit in an earlier section, course or program, without prior permission from the course instructor.

-The use, purchase, consumption, manufacture, distribution, dispensing or possession of alcohol is prohibited on University property.
-The use of alcohol at University sponsored off campus events is prohibited unless specifically approved in writing by the University President.
-This includes University sponsored off-campus events.
+The use, purchase, consumption, manufacture, distribution, dispensing or possession of alcohol is prohibited on University property is a violation of the Student Code of Conduct and is subject to disciplinary action.
+The use of alcohol at University sponsored off-campus events is prohibited unless specifically approved in writing by the University President.

 Appearing on University premises while intoxicated is prohibited.